 With this ‘problem’ board member, my initial efforts to calibrate and engage her were appropriate–what derailed me was the egoic impulse that then took over and claimed all of me in those moments.
 By getting to know this dynamic, I’m better able to spot it and course correct in the moment.

 Related to the desire to be liked is the desire to “prove” ourselves to our clients—something I think many of us struggle with.
-I often used to write off my tendency to over-prepare or to show my competencies to a group, as a form of perfectionism.
+I often used to write off this tendency to over-prepare or demonstrate competence to a group as a form of perfectionism.

 However as I learned to pose that same question “What’s the intelligence in wanting to prove myself?”, I discovered an underlying desire for the group to relax and trust my capacity to hold their intentions and help drive their process forward, and to bring a sense of rigor to our collaborations.